-- Mind-maps - Take the central idea of the lecture and write it in the center of your paper.
-From there, create branches of different topics and facts that help you connect the supporting information to the main idea.
+Mind-maps: Take the central idea of the lecture and write it in the center of your paper.
+From there, create branches of different topics and facts that help you link the supporting information to the main idea.

 Tips For Taking Notes

 "Everyone is an individual with talents, interests, strengths and needs," said Amee Shelley, also a peer tutor at SNHU.
 "Each person is going to individualize their notes with their unique style," she said.